 The Businessology Show

 This podcast is very much business-orientated, as you’d expect.
-Focused around interviews with agency owners, it explores their successes and (sometimes) failures.
+Focused on interviews with agency owners, it explores their successes and (sometimes) failures.
 It offers insights for anyone, from a startup to international concern.

 It’s a great place to learn from those who’ve may have already been through what you’re going through in business!
 It’s presented by Jason Blumer.